When you want prevail in an argument, wrap yourself in 9/11, the

 land, most especially in their own neighborhood — which happens to encompass their entire country.
 As suggested in my April post, He’s not

-, we have a growing problem with the other, someone we perceive as posing a threat
+like me, we have a growing problem with the other, someone we perceive as posing a threat

 to our way of life.
 Again, that’s what they said about the